aarishgilani/dlt-filesystem-sql/docs/source/filesystem_pipeline/filesystem_pipeline.rst

 .. seealso::
    https://github.com/aarishgilani/jaffle-shop-dbt DBT project that utilizes the data loaded by this pipeline for further transformations and analysis.
-   Creating a self-service analytics stack using DLT, DBT, and Superset.
+   Creating a self-service analytics stack using DLT, DBT, and PowerBI.
 T (Transform) part of the ELT (Extract, Load, Transform) process is handled by DBT in this case.

 Technical Documentation